Arkansas Hunting Law: A Comprehensive Guide

 Baiting: The Most Serious Waterfowl Violation

 Baiting waterfowl is a federal crime that can result in felony charges.
-From countless mornings setting decoy spreads in the dark to eating sunflower seeds in the dove fields — I have seen firsthand how aggressive state and federal agents prosecute baiting cases.
+From countless mornings setting decoy spreads in the dark to eating sunflower seeds in the dove fields, I have seen firsthand how aggressively state and federal agents prosecute baiting cases.

 • Placing corn, wheat, or other attractants in hunting areas